Back when Al Franken hosted a radio show, one of his guests was an expert on “big cats”—tigers, lions, jaguars, leopards, etc.

 “I’m never going to lick your eyeballs.”

-“But—say if every time I come home, whether I’ve been away two weeks or two hours, you would run as fast as you can to greet me at the door, shaking your butt like crazy, wearing nothing but a monogrammed reflective pink collar, and frantically paw me and lick me all over, and leap up into my arms, getting so excited that you lose control of your bladder, well, then it would be a no-brainer.
+“But—say if every time I come home, whether I’ve been away two weeks or two hours, you would run as fast as you can to greet me at the door, wearing nothing but a monogrammed reflective pink collar, shaking your butt like crazy, and frantically paw me all over, getting so excited that you lose control of your bladder, well, then it would be a no-brainer.
 No contest.
 Definitely.”

-“If I did that, you’d have a heart attack on the spot.”
+“If I ever did that, you’d have a heart attack on the spot.”

 “Yeah, you’re probably right.
 But I’d die a happy man.”